arora-sakar/verbatimai/frontend/README.md

-# SMB Feedback Insights - Frontend
+# VerbatimAI - Frontend

-This is the frontend application for the SMB Feedback Insights project, built with React, Vite, and Tailwind CSS.
+This is the frontend application for the VerbatimAI project, built with React, Vite, and Tailwind CSS.

 ## Features